Comfortable and Furious

 Goat chimed in as well…

-Occasionally, I am contacted by directors and writers of Indie movies to review their movies.
-Often, the movies are not very good or worth my time.
+Occasionally, I am contacted by directors and writers of Indie movies to review their works.
+Often, the films are not very good or worth my time.
 At other times, we have discovered and enjoyed great finds like Road to the Well, Piranha Sharks and Mas Bouzidi’s short film Concessions.

 Mickey Hardaway is a film that was written, directed and produced by Marcellus Cox.
 It is a powerful film that culminates in the devastating consequences of abuse, mendacity, betrayal and self-inflicted gaslighting.